tom-seddon/ch34x-cat/README.md

 USB device automatically, set it to 115200 baud, and start printing whatever comes in.

-There are command line options to set the baud rate and manually specify the USB device to use.
+There are command line options to set the baud rate, manually specify the USB device to use, and get output as a hex dump.
 Do `npm start -- -h` to get a list.

 # Additional credits